unixpickle/anyrl-py/README.md

   * Unshared actor-critics for TRPO and the like.
 * `rollouts`
   * Maybe: way to not record states in `model_outs` (memory saving)
-  * Other reward normalization scheme based on running avg
 * `algos`
   * TRPO
   * Schedules for learning rates & other hyper-parameters